 Deane Marchbein, MD, President

 Dr. Deane Marchbein joined MSF in 2006 to work as an anesthesiologist in MSF’s surgical program in Ivory Coast.
-She has worked as an anesthesiologist with MSF in Democratic Republic of Congo, Haiti, Libya, Nigeria, South Sudan, Afghanistan, and Syria, and as a medical doctor in Libya and Lebanon.
+She has worked as an anesthesiologist with MSF in Democratic Republic of Congo, Haiti, Libya, Nigeria, South Sudan, Afghanistan, Syria, and Burundi, and as a medical doctor in Libya, Lebanon, and Guinea.
 She was formerly the business manager and chairperson of the anesthesia department as well as the director of the intensive care unit at Lawrence General Hospital in Lawrence, Massachusetts.
-Dr. Marchbein now works for Massachusetts General Hospital and the Cambridge Health Alliance.
+Dr. Marchbein most recently worked for Massachusetts General Hospital and the Cambridge Health Alliance.
 She is now retired and plans to continue her work in the field with MSF.

 John Lawrence, Vice-President